isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

    new RRSIG records are published, and validation may fail.
 This is the method described in :ref:`recipes_zsk_rollover`.

-2. *Double Signature*: Publish the new ZSK and new RRSIG, essentially doubling the size of the zone.
+2. *Double-Signature*: Publish the new ZSK and new RRSIG, essentially doubling the size of the zone.
 Wait at least one TTL interval, and then remove the old ZSK and old RRSIG.

-   The benefit of the double signature approach is that it is easier to understand and execute, but it causes a significantly increased zone size during a rollover event.
+   The benefit of the double-signature approach is that it is easier to understand and execute, but it causes a significantly increased zone size during a rollover event.